merlin86/mzbench/README.md

 # Packaging

 `make rpm` builds an rpm using fpm.
+Every run will produce an rpm with a name mzbench-0.1.0-1403686838.x86_64.rpm, that includes current version and epoch time as a portrevision.

+`make change-version new-version=X.Y.Z` changes current version of the software to X.Y.Z.
+This will automatically commit the file with version number.